'It's on all of us, and people like us, to change our politics'

 Baldly Bipartisan hosts John Sellek (in the middle) and Adrian Hemond (on the right) talk about what is currently happening in US and Michigan politics at the Griffin Forum at 6:30 pm on Tuesday, Oct 22 at the Park Library's Sarah and Daniel Opperman Auditorium during the biannual Griffin Forum.

-Andrea LaFontaine, organizer and chair of Griffin Endowed, brought in "Baldly Bipartisan, a group of two PR agency owners.
-Republican John Sellek, chief strategist of Harbor Strategic, and Democrat Adrian Hemond, the CEO of Grassroots Midwest -- both are PR firms found on opposite sides of politics.
+Andrea LaFontaine, organizer and chair of Griffin Endowed, brought in "Baldly Bipartisan, a group of two PR agency owners: Republican John Sellek, chief strategist of Harbor Strategic, and Democrat Adrian Hemond, the CEO of Grassroots Midwest.
+These PR firms are found on the opposite sides of politics.

 Sellek and Hemond hold "Baldly Bipartisan" events for groups and companies across Michigan to discuss what is going on in federal and Michigan politics.
 Through these events, Sellek and Hemond said they noticed the difference in the attitude of audiences after these events.

-People are often too shy to voice their opinions or questions during the forum.
-Especially since they started doing events like this during COVID.
+People are often too shy to voice their opinions or ask questions during the forum, especially since they started doing events like this during COVID.
 Sellek said that since they started, politics have become increasingly more divided.

 “The split that we’re seeing has grown wider,” Sellek said.
 “People stopped voicing their opinions.”